<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="https://stlukelex.com/feed/podcast/st-luke-church-lexington-sermons-teachings/" rel="self" type="application/rss+xml"/>
+<atom:link href="https://stlukelex.com/feed/podcast/st-luke-church/" rel="self" type="application/rss+xml"/>

 <description>We are unashamedly passionate about pursuing Jesus together.
 Sermons from St. Luke Church in Lexington, KY</description>